How to fix poor video quality on TikTok

 Option 2.
 Turn off data saver on the app

-3. Turn it off while you upload a new TikTok video post
+3. Turn it off while uploading a new TikTok video post.

 Option 3.
 Save videos in TikTok specifications